amitauti/demoMobileApp/README.md

 For Policy templates, choose Simple microservice permissions.
 This policy grants the Lambda function permission to interact with DynamoDB.Note

 Choose Create function.
-Open index.js in the console’s code editor, and replace its contents with the following code.
+Open index.js in the console’s code editor, and replace its contents with the code from lambda.js.
 Choose Deploy to update function.

 Step 3: Create an HTTP API

 The HTTP API provides an HTTP endpoint for our Lambda function.
 In this step, we create an empty API.
 In the following steps, we configure routes and integrations to connect our API and Lambda function.

 To create an HTTP API